 With this type of training, staff members take part in practical tasks related to their current or future jobs while simultaneously actively learning.
 For this reason, on-the-job training is one of the best training techniques for succession planning.

 Because trainees are plunged into the deep end, this kind of training can lead to rapid learning.
 However, it should be noted that due to the frequent feedback needed, this experience may be a touch too stressful for some employees, in addition to being quite time-consuming.
+You can consider different types of training, like anti bribery and corruption training.

 3. Classroom-Based Training